-As a red team member, having a variety of tools and techniques at your disposal is essential for achieving your objectives.
+As a red team member, having various tools and techniques is essential for achieving your objectives.
 One technique that can be extremely useful for red teams is the ability to hide data on a Windows NTFS file system using alternate data streams.
 This technique can conceal sensitive information from network defenders and blue teams.
-In this article, we will explore what alternate data streams are, how they can be used to hide data, some examples of their use, and how to detect them.
+In this article, we will explore alternate data streams, how they can be used to hide data, some examples of their use, and how to detect them.

 What are Alternate Data Streams?